Can LLMs Predict the Future or Are They Just Remembering?

 How do we know it's real?

-When we test on data the AI has never seen (after its release date), the LAP effect disappears completely — exactly as our theory predicts.
+When we test on data the LLM has never seen (after its release date), the LAP effect disappears completely — exactly as our theory predicts.
 No memorization means no bias.

-The results hold even after controlling for the AI's own confidence level and response probability.
+The results hold even after controlling for the LLM's own confidence level and response probability.
 LAP captures something distinct from model confidence.

 A 10,000-repetition bootstrap test shows the in-sample bias estimate is clearly separated from the out-of-sample distribution (one-sided p = 0.033).